Martiul/Crypto-Tax-Calculator/README.md

     * API requests made to obtain exchange rates

  ## Sample Scenario
  Joe is looking to buy some cryptocurrency.
-In September he opens an account on Quadriga and decides to buy about 1 ETH, with Canadian dollars, paying a bit more to cover for trading fees.
+In September he opens an account on Quadriga and decides to buy about 1 ETH with Canadian dollars, paying a bit more to cover for trading fees.

- Later in October, Joe has transferred all his ETH to Binance and gets interested in another cryptocurrency called Litecoin (LTC), which has been rising while ETH has been falling.
+ Later in October, Joe has transferred all his ETH to Binance and gets interested in another cryptocurrency called Litecoin (LTC) which has been rising lately.
 In the spur of the moment he exchanges all his ETH for LTC.

  Again, Joe moves his LTC to another exchange called Bitfinex.
 Happy with his earlier purchase, he decides